tkilgour/tempero/README.md

 # Tempero

-A simple To Do app that acts as a daily list.
+A simple to-do app that acts as a daily list.
 Add and check off today's items – tomorrow they disappear!
 Ok... well, they go into the _Archive_ for a day so you can re-add them easily to the next day's list.

 ## In Progress